Last Update: March 2018

 You can only use foreign SIM cards in an unlocked iPhone or Android Smartphone.
 A locked smartphone only works on the original cell phone carrier.
 Most cell phone carriers in the US, including AT&T, allow you to unlock Smartphones after your 2 year contract has been fulfilled.
 T-Mobile requires 18 months of payments before they will unlock a cell phone under contract.
 You can alternately purchase an unlocked Smartphone from Amazon, eBay, etc.

 If you prefer to unlock your iPhone, you can try jailbreaking it.
 Jailbreaking and unlocking iPhones are not easy tasks.
 One slip and you may have bricked your expensive smartphone.
-You can buy a pre-jailbroken/unlocked used iPhone from eBay or Craigslist. iPhone 4’s typically cost around $150.
+You can buy a pre-jailbroken/unlocked used iPhone from eBay or Craigslist.
+Unlocked iPhone 6’s typically cost around $150.

-This article also applies to using prepaid SIM Cards in the iPhone 6.
-6+, 5s, 5c, 5, 4s, 4, and iPad with 4G or LTE.
+This article also applies to using prepaid SIM Cards in the iPhone X, 8, 8+, 7, 7+, 6.
+6+, 5s, 5c, 5, and iPad with 4G or LTE.
 Android Smartphones utilizing GSM technology are also supported.

 Different Smartphones use different sized SIM cards.
-Most foreign cell phone carriers sell smaller micro-SIM (iPhone 4, 4S, older iPad) and nano-SIM (iPhone 6+, 6, 5, 5s, 5c, iPad mini and Air) for use in a variety of Smartphones.
+Most foreign cell phone carriers sell smaller micro-SIM (iPhone 4, 4S, older iPad) and nano-SIM (iPhone X, 8, 8 Plus, 7 Plus, 7, 6 Plus, 6, 5, 5s, 5c, iPad Pro, mini and Air) for use in a variety of Smartphones.
+Newer places have 3 in 1 combo packs to accomoate all sizes.
 You should remove the SIM card from your phone before you attempt to purchase a prepaid SIM card in another country.